wqiao-intel/NPuzzle/README.md

 # NPuzzle
 In the 16-puzzle version of the game, a 4x4 board consists of 15 tiles numbered 1 through 15 and an empty tile (marked as 0).
-One may move any tile into an orthogonally adjacent empty square, but maynot move outside the board or diagonally.The problem is to find a sequence of moves that transforms an initial board configuration into a specified goal configuration.
-The following are examples of an initial and goal configurations.
+One may move any tile into an orthogonally adjacent empty square, but maynot move outside the board or diagonally.The problem is to find a sequence of moves that transform an initial board configuration into a specified goal configuration.
+The following are examples of initial and goal configurations.

 Initial configuration